Līhuʻe, Hawaii: Transportation

 Līhuʻe is served by Lihue Airport, in the eastern part of the community.
-Kauai's main seaport is at Nāwiliwili Bay, directly southeast of town.
+Kauaʻi's main seaport is at Nāwiliwili Bay, directly southeast of town.
 Līhuʻe is also served by The Kauaʻi Bus, a public bus system serving the entire island.

 Facilities

-The town is home to the county administration building; Kauai's largest shopping center, Kukui Grove Center, which houses the island's only big department store and several big-box stores.
+The town is home to the county administration building; Kauaʻi's largest shopping center, Kukui Grove Center, which houses the island's only big department store and several big-box stores.
 There are also several car dealerships and restaurants.

 Education

 Līhuʻe is home to Kauaʻi Community College, part of the University of Hawaiʻi system.

 Līhuʻe is also served by the Hawaii Department of Education.
 Two Kindergarten-fifth grade elementary schools, Wilcox Elementary School in Līhuʻe and Kaumualii Elementary School in downtown Hanamaulu serve the area.
 All of the area is zoned to Kamakahelei Middle School and Kauai High School.

 Island School, a private pre-kindergarten to 12 school, is also located in Līhuʻe.

-The Hawaii State Public Library System operates the Lihue Public Library.
+The Hawaiʻi State Public Library System operates the Lihue Public Library.